JamesSkemp/words/content/post/mc-escher-comes-to-the-playstation-demo.md

 +++
 title = "M.C.
-Escher comes to the Playstation (demo)" summary = "After all the hype, I finally had the chance to actually play a demo of echochrome. [slnet0514:4abab0a9-78c2-48c1-97bc-309d41f25530]" draft = false comments = true date = "2008-04-25T12:20:00-05:00"
+Escher comes to the Playstation (demo)" description = "After all the hype, I finally had the chance to actually play a demo of echochrome. [slnet0514:4abab0a9-78c2-48c1-97bc-309d41f25530]" draft = false comments = true date = "2008-04-25T12:20:00-05:00"